ItsNickBarry/fractions-rails/notes.md

 What if Regions and Positions could join Wars, too?
 It would make sense for the controller of a region to be able to

+Need to track active character per user user.active_character_id attribute:
+-only have to update user object when this is changed -cannot get list of active characters

+character.active attribute:
+-bad

+join table:
+-weird